 - Add images: Break up your church newsletter ideas with images.
 These should be highly relevant to the newsletter content and should be used to drive the point home.
 Remember, a picture is worth 1,000 words.

-- Organisation: Branding is not just about your logo, fonts or brand colours.
-It is also about how organised your content is.
-Poor content organisation leads to an overworked reader.
+- Organization: Branding is not just about your logo, fonts, or brand colors.
+It is also about how organized your content is.
+Poor content organization leads to an overworked reader.
 They do not know which content to read first or why everything looks jumbled up.
 Hence they abandon the newsletter altogether.

 2. Content Ideas